 Phosphorous (P) and potassium (K) levels in soil should be maintained in the upper medium range as determined by soil testing.
 All of the P requirements should be applied preplant since it is relatively immobile in soil and is important to seedling growth.
 All of the K requirements should also be applied preplant on all soil types including Piedmont, Coastal Plain, and Deep Sand soils.
 Widespread K uptake and deficiency problems continue to occur in Georgia cotton every year.).
 This problem is also made evident by weak areas in the fields (usually in sandy washed out areas) and the presence of certain leafspots.
-Cercospora, Alternaria and Stemphylium leafspot have all been linked to potassium deficiency is avoided then these leafspots should not be an issue.
+Cercospora, Alternaria and Stemphylium leafspot have all been linked to potassium deficiency.
+These leafspot diseases are considered secondary to potassium deficiency and if potassium deficiency is avoided then these leafspots should not be an issue.
 The relatively new Corynespora leafspot, however, does not appear to be linked to potassium deficiency.